Engaging Fathers: Recommendations for a game change in parenting interventions based on a systematic review of the global evidence

 Social Protection Programs and Early Childhood Development: Unexplored Potential

-In 2012, Plan International Australia commissioned Pia Britto from Yale University to undertake research around social protection and Early Childhood Care and Development (ECCD).
-ECCD is a core program area for Plan, in recognition of growing evidence from Plan’s own programs, as well as from around the world, that young children will only grow up to fulfill their potential when their rights to survival, protection, development, education and participation are guaranteed through integrated, quality and holistic early childhood programs.
-Access to ECCD programs helps children get the best possible start in life and supports parents, caregivers and other duty bearers to fulfill their roles and responsibilities to young children.
-Plan believes that ECCD has a critical role to play in addressing poverty and inequality.
+Early Childhood Care and Development (ECCD) is a core program area for Plan International, in recognition of growing evidence from Plan’s own programs, as well as from around the world, that young children will only grow up to fulfill their potential when their rights to survival, protection, development, education and participation are guaranteed through integrated, quality and holistic early childhood programs.
+Downloadable report.